TsLarry123/alx-system_engineering-devops/README.md

-This is for shell basics
+shell input and output redirctions and filters